-Easy-to-read medicine information about co-trimoxazole – what it is, how to take it safely and possible side effects.
-Co-trimoxazole is commonly called Trisul or Deprim.
+Co-trimoxazole is an antibiotic used to treat different infections caused by bacteria.
+Find out how to take it safely and possible side effects.
+Co-trimoxazole is also called Trisul or Deprim.

 |Type of medicine||Also called|

 What is co-trimoxazole?

 Co-trimoxazole is an antibiotic that is used to treat bacterial infections such as bladder infections, skin infections or chest infections.
 It works by killing or stopping the growth of bugs that cause infection.
 It is not effective against infections caused by viruses.

 Co-trimoxazole is made up of two antibiotics (trimethoprim and sulfamethoxazole).
 Sulfamethoxazole belongs to a group of antibiotics called sulphonamides.
 In New Zealand co-trimoxazole is available as tablets and liquid and can also be given as an injection in the hospital.

 - The dose of co-trimoxazole will be different for different people depending on the type of infection and your age.

 - Adults – the usual dose for adults is 2 tablets 2 times a day.

 - Children – the dose for children will depend on their body weight.
 It is usually given 2 times a day.

 - Your doctor will advise you how long to take co-trimoxazole for (usually 5 to 7 days) but for urinary tract infections, it may only be needed for 1 to 3 days.